J-Pouch

 What happens after a J-pouch?

 The J-pouch allows the individual to have bowel movements through the anus.
 It is normal for people who have had a J-pouch to have more frequent bowel movements.
-One survey found that about half of the patients had between 5–8 bowel movements a day, and 30% had 9–12 bowel movements a day, including nighttime bowel movements.
+One survey found that about half of the patients had between 5 and 8 bowel movements a day, and 30 percent had 9 to 12 bowel movements a day, including nighttime bowel movements.
 Patients over 55 years of age tended to have more bowel movements than younger patients.3

 The consistency of the stool is generally quite liquid, at first, and it is usually accompanied by a sense of urgency.
 The stool usually thickens over time, depending on the diet consumed.
 It may be difficult for patients to differentiate between the feeling of gas or stool after the surgery, and it may be safer to assume that the feeling is stool until the body learns to differentiate between the two.2

 As the body adjusts to the J-pouch and the reservoir stretches, the number of bowel movements generally decreases.
-The reservoir function usually improves 6–12 months after surgery.
+The reservoir function usually improves 6 to 12 months after surgery.
 Recommended dietary changes and medications (i.e. loperamide) can also help with the frequency and consistency of the stool.
 Dietary changes may include adding fiber supplements, increasing fluid and salt consumption, and reducing spicy foods, seeds, and nuts.
-Each individual should talk to their doctor or a registered dietitian about their specific diet.2,3
+Each person should talk to their doctor or a registered dietitian about their specific diet.2,3

 What are some of the risks associated with a J-pouch?